Last updated on June 17, 2025

 Choosing what color or color combo you use can be a difficult first step into the sea that is the Commander format.
 Even once you’ve chosen a color, picking from the vast array of viable and unique legendary creatures to be your commander isn’t exactly an easy step.

-So I’ve got another review and rankings of some of the best tri-color commanders in Magic, and this time I’m focusing on the Sultai combination of green, blue, and black.
+So I’ve got another ranking of some of the best tri-color commanders in Magic, this time focusing on the Sultai combination of green, blue, and black.
 Blue and black are two of the most powerful colors in Commander, so you have a lot to look forward to and expect from these commanders.
-I also have a sample Sultai EDH decklist for your inspiration and to act as a primer for one of the commanders listed and help get your brain turned on.
+I also have a sample Sultai EDH decklist for inspiration.

 Let’s get into it!